 - Abnormal Calcium levels above 1.5

-- Positive Carbohydrate Deficient Transferrin (CDT) with history of abuse, DUI history, etc.
+- Positive Carbohydrate Deficient Transferrin (CDT) with a history of abuse, DUI history, etc.

 - Positive for illegal drugs, including marijuana if it was not disclosed on the application.

-- Estimated Glomerula Filtration Rate (eGFR) levels below 60 when no prior kidney history
+- Estimated Glomerular Filtration Rate (eGFR) levels below 60 when no prior kidney history

 - Protein levels greater than 200 mg/dl

-- Denied life insurance due to diabetes – Diabetic control, such as HbA1C greater than 10
+- Diabetic control – HbA1C greater than 10

 You may get denied life insurance if you have unfavorable notes in your medical records.

 If you’ve been declined due to your records, it usually is one of four things in your notes:

 - Your doctor recommended testing and you have not completed those tests.

 - You’re scheduled for an upcoming surgery.

 - If you mentioned past history of drug use, there may be notes in your records.